elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Self service: User admins are now allowed to add new users to the clusterrole user-view.
 Clusterrole and Clusterrolebinding has been added accordingly.
 - Enabled falcosidekick alertmanager if user alertmanager is also enabled
 - fluentd are upgraded from 2.4.0 to 5.0.15 and fluentd-elasticsearch are upgraded from 10.2.1 to 13.3.0.
 Elastisys also made their own fluentd-elasticsearch container image using fluentd-plugin-opensearch 1.0.4 to work with opensearch.
+- Changed the grafana image tag from 8.2.7 to 8.4.7 in both user-grafana and kube-prometheus-stack, as the latter has less vulnerabilities.

 ### Fixed
 - Use `master` tag for the grafana-label-enforcer as the previous sha used no longer exist.